elrikose/tutorials/k8s/cka/CKA.md

 alias kds="kubectl describe svc"
 ```

-For switching contexts and namespaces, these aliases from the cheat sheet are very handy:
+For switching contexts and namespaces, these aliases from the cheat sheet are very handy to switch contexts and namespaces:

 ```sh
 alias kx='f() { [ "$1" ] && kubectl config use-context $1 || kubectl config current-context ; } ; f'